 Guernica (Apr.
 26, 1937, Spain) - German planes of the Condor Legion bombed Basque town of

-Guernica; commemorated by Picasso painting
+Guernica; commemorated by Pablo Picasso painting

 May Events (May 1937, Spain) - infighting among Republican forces in Barcelona; socialists